George likes to do his own maintenance on his vans and trucks. Occasionally, he makes stuff out of wood.

 If you're looking to bale hay and aren't ready to purchase a tractor or baler, this guide will help you.
-Tractors are expensive and it takes at a minimum 3 implements to accomplish this task.
+Tractors are expensive and at a minimum, it takes three implements to accomplish this task.
 In this tutorial, we'll be looking at a small operation of hay, generally a few acres that can be baled in a number of hours using inexpensive equipment we had around our small hobby farm.

 Most small farms or acreages with lots of prairie have something a little better than a riding mower, usually with break-away blades to create a walking trail or for clearing brush.
 Give this implement another use by running it through a hay field.
 Generally mowing in a circular pattern and going over the ground once works well.
 Hay should be long and easy to rake later, not in tiny bits and pieces.